-Focal Adhesion Kinase (FAK) is directly involved in several important biological processes including in the formation of new fibrotic tissues and the migration of cells.
-When cancers become established in the body, they often use these processes to improve their own survival:
+Focal Adhesion Kinase (FAK) is upregulated in many cancers where it supports cell survival and drives cell growth and migration.
+In addition, it is directly involved in several important biological processes in the tumour microenvironment (i.e. the region surrounding the tumour) including the formation of new fibrotic tissue and generation of an immunosuppressed environment.
+When cancers become established in the body, they often use these processes to improve their own survival.

-Amplia’s Cancer Program is directed at using its FAK inhibitors to block fibrosis and cell migration in cancers in order to make them more vulnerable and responsive to currently used treatment regimens.
+Amplia’s Cancer Program is directed at using its FAK inhibitors to block FAK activity in the cancer cells and the surrounding tissue and therefore block survival/proliferation signals, as well as inhibit fibrosis and cell migration in order to make them more vulnerable and responsive to currently used treatment regimens.

-Amplia is planning to initiate a Phase 2 clinical trial of AMP945 in combination with the current standard of care (gemcitabine/Abraxane®) in patients with pancreatic cancers in late 2021.
+Amplia is undertaking a clinical trial of AMP945 in combination with the current standard of care (gemcitabine/Abraxane®) in patients with pancreatic cancer.